Neamar/DUCK/rosa_on_himself.md

 <hr />

-<P> I placed that display of Croesus' treasure in the museum in "The
-Son of the Sun" for two reasons.
+I placed that display of Croesus' treasure in the museum in "The Son of the Sun" for two reasons.
 First, I had something different in that panel which Byron had me remove, though I can't recall why he didn't like it -- I had a freezer with a window in it showing it